 If you are looking for a peaceful destination in the middle of the majestic nature of Vietnam, Ta Van Village is the ideal spot.
-This attraction is located in the middle of Muong Hoa Valley, this village not only has spiritual value for the Red Dao ethic but is also a place to illustrate the traditional lifestyle.
-Let's discover and learn about this typical beauty with Asia King Travel!
+Located in the heart of Muong Hoa Valley, this village holds deep spiritual significance for the Red Dao ethnic group and also showcases their traditional way of life.
+Let's discover the charm of this unique beauty with Asia King Travel!

 Ta Van Village is located in Ta Van Commune, Sapa Town, Lao Cai Province, and is about 10 km southeast of Sapa town center.
 The road to the village is quite winding, but the majestic landscape of terraced fields and natural streams will overwhelm visitors.